 Filter the List by Using Power Search

-You may want to print mailing labels for all of your customers, but most likely you only need certain customers who bought certain items or spent certain amount of money in a given time frame.
-Artisan allows you to do this but using the Power Search feature.
+You may want to print mailing labels for all of your customers, but most likely you only need certain customers who bought certain items or spent a certain amount of money in a given time frame.
+Artisan allows you to do this by using the Power Search feature.

 After we have selected “Show Power Search” you will get a screen similar to the image below.

-1. Customer Search Filters: these tab offers you pre-defined filters you can use to obtain a list of customer based on the criteria you use
+1. Customer Search Filters: this tab offers you pre-defined filters you can use to obtain a list of customers based on the criteria you use.

-2. WHO PURCHASED: these are arguments we can pass on to the list we want.
-On the example below, we are querying only customer WHO PURCHASED at least 10 dollars total in the last 1 month.
+2. Who Purchased: these are settings we can pass on to the list we want.
+In the example below, we are querying only customers who purchased at least 10 dollars total in the last 1 month.

 3. Matching Records: we see that only 36 records matched this criteria.